 This course benefits individuals responsible for configuring and monitoring devices running the Junos OS, especially those in a service provider environment.
 It also benefits individuals responsible for designing networks containing devices running the Junos OS.

-Students should attend the Introduction to the Introduction to the Junos Operating System (IJOS) course, the Junos Routing Essentials (JRE) course, and the Junos Intermediate Routing (JIR) course, or have equivalent experience prior to attending this class.
+Students should attend the Introduction to thecourse, the Junos Routing Essentials (JP-JRE) course, and the course, or have equivalent experience prior to attending this class.
 General knowledge of CoS concepts is also helpful.